-In the infirmary, Dallas and Ash cut Kane's helmet open: they find a spider-like creature attaching itself to Kane's face, with eight fingers, and a long tail wrapped around his neck.
+In the infirmary, Dallas and Ash cut Kane's helmet open: they find that a spider-like creature has attached itself to Kane's face, with eight fingers, and a long tail tightly wrapped around his neck.
 Despite his mouth being blocked, Kane is breathing heavily.
 Parker, Brett and Lambert observe through a window.
 Ripley joins them, and is angrily slapped by a furious Lambert for not allowing them to re-enter the ship; the men break the women apart.
 Dallas berates Ripley for disobeying a direct order, but Ripley furiously replies that she was just following the rules.

-Ash attempts to remove the creature from Kane's face with a pair of pliers, but it merely tightens its grip, and is holding on so tight that it will tear Kane's skin with it.
+Ash attempts to remove the creature from Kane's face with a pair of pliers, but it merely tightens its grip, and is holding on so tight that it will tear Kane's skin off with it.
 Kane is examined with a sophisticated medical scanner, which shows that the creature has inserted a tube into Kane's throat and is feeding him oxygen.
 Ash deduces that since Kane is comatose and the parasite is feeding him oxygen, removing the creature may kill Kane.
-Dallas is willing to take the risk.
+However, Dallas is willing to take the risk.

 Ash tries to cut off one of its legs with a scalpel, but a yellowish fluid pours out of the wound and begins to eat through the floor.
 Out of concern that the acidic fluid will breach the hull, the crew runs several floors downstairs, and find that the stuff's corrosive effects is neutralized after burning through several decks.
 Dallas says the substance resembles molecular acid, and Brett comments the creature must be using it for blood.
 'Wonderful defense mechanism - you don't dare kill it', growls Parker.
 Dallas orders everyone back to their posts, as Kane is left in his coma to be tended by Ash.